To the Members of Proaim Enterprises Limited

 Report on Other Legal and Regulatory Requirements

-India in terms of sub section (11) of section 143 of the Act we give in the AnnexureA a statement on the matters specified in the paragraph 3 and 4 of the Order to the extent applicable.
+As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

 As required by Section 143(3) of the Act we report that:

-a. we have sought and obtained all the information and explanations which to thebest of our knowledge and belief were necessary for the purposes of our audit.
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b. in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c. the balance sheet the statement of profit and loss and the cash flow statementdealt with by this Report are in agreement with the books of account;
+(c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.

-d. in our opinion the aforesaid standalone financial statements comply with theAccounting Standards except AS-15 Employee Benefits specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014;
+(d) In our opinion the aforesaid standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule 7 of theCompanies (Accounts) Rules

-e. on the basis of the written representations received from the directors as on 31March 2017 taken on record by the Board of Directors none of the directors isdisqualified as on 31 March 2017 from being appointed as a director in terms of Section164 (2) of the Act; and
+(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in terms of Section164 (2) of the Act.

-g. with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 For R SONI & COMPANY

 (i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 (b) The Company has a regular program of physical verification of its fixed assets bywhich fixed assets are verified in a phased manner over a period of one years.
 Inaccordance with this program certain fixed assets were verified during the year and nomaterial discrepancies were noticed on such verification.
 In our opinion this periodicityof physical verification is reasonable having regard to the size of the Company and thenature of its assets.